SRE: SLA vs SLO vs SLI

 SLA — Service Level Agreement.
-It’s more law-related.
-It’s about contracts.
+It’s more about contracts.

 SLI — Service Level Indicator.
-It’s some parameter that should be measured and which should be kept in some range.
+It’s some parameters that should be measured and which should be kept in some range.

 SLO — Service Level Objective.
 It says how often SLI could fail.
 Like SLI should be true for 99.9% of the time.

 Video from Google’s engineer (in Russian) — https://youtu.be/avdS6aIs4yI

 An SLI is a service level indicator; a carefully defined quantitative measure of some aspect of the level of service that is provided. e.g Request Latency, Error Rate.